 Data from scientific groups distributed across Germany are to be able to be addressed via a knowledge-graph-based infrastructure in such a way that fast and complex search queries and evaluations become possible.

-At KIT, the Steinbuch Centre for Computing and the Institute for Applied Materials (IAM) are involved.
+At KIT, the Scientific Computing Center (SCC) and the Institute for Applied Materials (IAM) are involved.
 In the SCC, we will establish the Digital Materials Environment with the infrastructure services for the research data and their metadata together with the partners.

 NEP provides important resources for nanoscientific research and develop new cooperative working methods.
 The use of innovative research data and metadata management technologies is becoming increasingly important.
 In the NEP project, the SCC contributes with new methods for metadata enrichment, development of large data collections, and the provision of virtual services to the establishment of a joint research data infrastructure.